huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

   levels are sent, with no queue.
 * Undetected suspension, during which queues are building up with a mix of data of various priority levels
-* Detected suspension, during which no more data is sent
+* Detected suspension, during which no more data is sent and new audio or video frames are kept in application queues.
+* End of suspension, during which the Wi-Fi driver sent the queued packets,
 * Resumption, during which the sender using BBR progressively ramps up the sending rate and dequeues the frames stuck in application queues, in order of priority
 * and back to normal state, when the application queues are emptied rapidly.

-The queuing happens in the "undetected suspension" state, which currently lasts one PTO, i.e., a bit more than one RTT.
-So we get one RTT worth of audio, 360p, 720p and 1080p frames in the pipe-line, typically queued in front of the Wi-Fi driver.
+The driver queue fills during the "undetected suspension" state, which currently lasts one PTO, i.e., a bit more than one RTT.
+So we get at least one RTT worth of audio, 360p, 720p and 1080p frames in the pipe-line, typically queued in front of the Wi-Fi driver.
 These frames will be delivered by the network before any other frame sent during the "resumption".
 We will observe some kind of "priority inversion".